 That said, some fabrics and garments pass the standards but are not sold through Tyndale, as they do not pass our stringent internal vetting, auditing, and labeling checks.

 Tyndale has a comprehensive auditing program in place for all components of an AR / FR garment.
-This means we regularly check in on all component suppliers of Tyndale’s Made-in-the-USA goods for compliance.
+This means we regularly check in on all component suppliers of Tyndale’s goods for compliance.
 For the brands and products we distribute, Tyndale obtains, checks, and keeps on file every test report verifying the appropriate test data to support the compliance claims made.
 In addition to AR / FR compliance, Tyndale verifies correct sizing, inventory levels, and various other checks and balances ensuring these garments are safe for wearers.

 Once we’ve fully vetted the fibers, fabrics, garments, and audited the test data and component requirements, we are ready for the final check – labeling.
 If you’re familiar with AR / FR garment labels, you know they are complicated and come in several different versions.
 Each standard has strict requirements for labeling.
 As part of Tyndale’s extensive vetting process, we make sure that each garment we sell is labeled properly, with correct placement and wording containing all requirements for each standard.